In this post I explain how to take apart a Lenovo ThinkPad Edge laptop.

 STEP 4.

-In order to remove the cooling fan assembly, you’ll have to loosen four screw securing the heatsink and disconnect fan cable from the motherboard.
+In order to remove the fan assembly, you’ll have to loosen four screw securing the heatsink and disconnect fan cable from the motherboard.

 STEP 5.